quenero/doc/how-solo-mine.md

 ### Solo Mining Quenero

 Mining Quenero is very easy and without stress.
-We are looking to setup a pool but for now you an simply solo mine
+We are looking to setup a pool but for now you can simply solo mine

 Download he QMR console wallet from [https://quenero.tech/wallet/quenero-linux-x64-v10.1.0.tar.bz2](https://quenero.tech/wallet/quenero-linux-x64-v10.1.0.tar.bz2)